-Israel is a semi young and very eclectic country, It has many port cities and is located at a place of big historical and economical value making it a highly desirable and prosperous place.
-Today I will meet you and we will explore the fruits of its democratization and modernization by visiting the Independence Hall at the Rothschild Boulevard, we will see the statue of Israel's founding father – David Ben Gurion, and talk about his heritage while eating delicious local ice cream.
+Israel is a semi-young and very eclectic country, It has many port cities and is located at a place of big historical and economic value making it a highly desirable and prosperous place.
+Today I will meet you and we will explore the fruits of its democratization and modernization by visiting the Independence Hall at Rothschild Boulevard, We will see the statue of Israel's founding father – David Ben Gurion, and talk about his heritage while eating delicious local ice cream.

-Later that day on our way to the Carmel Market where you will be able to experience the multicolor spirit of diverse Tel Aviv and to taste some local fruits and vegetable or perhaps having a mini tasting tour in the market I will tell you about the importance of Bauhaus movement and why locals have to thank these German art school rebels for UNESCO to include city into its World Heritage List.
+Later that day on our way to the Carmel Market where you will be able to experience the multicolor spirit of diverse Tel Aviv and taste some local fruits and vegetables or perhaps have a mini tasting tour in the market I will tell you about the importance of Bauhaus movement and why locals have to thank these German art school rebels for UNESCO to include city into its World Heritage List.

-Another Insta-famous place in Tel Aviv and must-visit for everyone who interests in the local lifestyle and Jewish traditions is the oldest neighborhood in town - Neve Tzedek.
-A buried in a sand jewel that flourishes from the hard work of Israeli people, the is the perfect place to learn about the foundation of the first Hebrew city and its heroes.
+Another Insta-famous place in Tel Aviv and a must-visit for everyone interested in the local lifestyle and Jewish traditions is the oldest neighborhood in town - Neve Tzedek.
+A buried in a sand jewel that flourishes from the hard work of the Israeli people, this is the perfect place to learn about the foundation of the first Hebrew city and its heroes.

-As a private tour guide in Israel, I like old more than new, therefore we will head to Jaffa, this beautiful city on the seashore is one of the oldest cities in the world with a rich history, we will learn from the bible about Jonas and Noah, walk threw roman and byzantine ruins, search for Egyptian excavations and admire the hard-working people from the 19th century who made the orange the symbol of Jaffa while looking at the floating tree. here you will enjoy the sea breeze and fresh aromatic dishes from local fishermen and in the end, you will have some free times to wander in the flea market.
+As a private tour guide in Israel, I like old more than new, We will head to Jaffa, this beautiful city on the seashore is one of the oldest cities in the world with a rich history, We will learn from the bible about Jonas and Noah, walk threw roman and byzantine ruins, search for Egyptian excavations and admire the hard-working people from the 19th century who made the orange the symbol of Jaffa while looking at the floating tree. here you will enjoy the sea breeze and fresh aromatic dishes from local fishermen and in the end, you will have some free time to wander in the flea market.

-These two cities play a crucial part in formatting the art styles of many famous architects that came here for inspiration, don't be surprised if this place will also fill you with the urge to persuade a creative path.
+These two cities play a crucial part in formatting the art styles of many famous architects who came here for inspiration, Don't be surprised if this place will also fill you with the urge to pursue a creative path.